willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 $K_n\,e^{st}\,\left (s + \dfrac{1}{\text{RC}} \right ) = 0$

-To make this equation true, one of the three product terms on the left side has to be $0$.
+To make this equation true, one of the three terms in the product on the left side has to be $0$.
 We could set $K_n$ to $0$, which means there was no initial energy stored in the capacitor.
 Or, the term $e^{st}$ becomes zero if $s$ is negative and we wait for $t$ to go to infinity.
 (All natural responses approach $0$ if you wait long enough.)
-Something interesting happens if we make the third expression $0$,
+Something interesting happens if we make the third term $0$,

 $s + \dfrac{1}{\text{RC}} = 0$